David Ribi: Only One Direction

 In early 2012, Only One Direction formed as a tribute band to the teen sensations One Direction, the first of its kind in the world.
 The tribute band was an instant hit, attracting nationwide attention which led to the band performing up to seven shows a week.
 The band performed to over 150000 audience members in its first two years, quickly establishing its presence in the music industry.
 The band initially consisted of five members, Henry Allan (portraying One Direction member Harry Styles), Jamie SEARLS (Zayn Malik), Andy Fowler (Louis Tomlinson), Aaron Foster (Liam Payne), and Matt Brinkler (Niall Horan), but due to high demand for performances, the band expanded in 2013, bringing alternates to perform at some of the shows.
 David Ribi, described on the band's website (along with the other alternates) as "the best of the best in performing talent", joined the band as an alternate Niall Horan.
 He has toured internationally with the band, showcasing his musical ability.
 Throughout 2014, demand for Ribi and the band continues to be high, allowing for their first UK theatre tour, United Arab Emirates tour, and the continuation of their European residencies.

+Personal life

+Ribi is gay and has a boyfriend.